Digital Nomad LLC 2026: $60 to Form, $500+/yr to Run

 Wyoming $60/yr, Delaware $300/yr, Nevada $500+/yr, New Mexico $0/yr.
 Annual costs, privacy, and charging order protection compared.

-A US LLC costs $500–1,500/yr in maintenance alone.
+A US LLC costs $500-1,500/yr to maintain.
 When it creates real value vs unnecessary complexity — and the alternatives most founders overlook.

 Summarize with AI